Andrea-Decasenave/post-install-config/README.md

 **Teams**-group of agents from different Departments and organize them to handle a specific problems or users via a Help Topic or Ticket Filter.

-- Still on the Agent tab click on "Teams" name it ** Level II Support
+- Still on the Agent tab click on "Teams" name it **Level II Support**
 - Then head to the members tab and make yourself a member and finally click **create team**

 <h2>Creating Agent</h2>

-**Agents**/Workers- have access to the help desk, enabling them to promptly respond to and resolve tickets.
+**Agents**/Workers- have access to the help desk, enabling them to promptly respond to and resolve tickets
-( for this section we are going to add 2 new agents)

 - On the agent tab click on "Agents" then **Add New Agent**
-- Then create a name it can be any name but I will be using "Jane Doe" and i will also create and email address ex: **jane.doe@osticket.com**
+- Then create a name (it can be any name) I will be using "Jane Doe" and I will also create and email address ex: **jane.doe@osticket.com**
-- set the user name as jane.doe (Write this down on note pad)
+- Set the user name as jane.doe (Write this down on note pad)
 - Click set password and make the password **Password1** and uncheck the boxes above and bellow
   ![image](https://github.com/Andrea-Decasenave/post-install-config/assets/150068516/5a811f03-ce67-49ba-99f4-f7b7c1b7830f)